 Author’s note: If you are in an abusive relationship, it is best not to show this letter to your abusive spouse in the hope that it will change their behaviour.
 In the situation where an abuser needs to be called to account, it is best handled by those with expertise in these matters.

-The ABC has today published an extensive piece examining the issue of domestic abuse perpetrated by men in the name of Christianity.
-It is a sober and important read.
-While there are a few minor points that require clarification, I do not wish to quibble over these here, for that might unhelpfully distract from the weight of this matter.
+In recent years, various news sources have drawn attention to domestic abuse perpetrated by men in the name of Christianity.
+Such investigations are sobering and important to read.
+Although some of them have a few points that require clarification or question, I do not wish to quibble over these here, for that might unhelpfully distract from the weight of this matter.
+This letter was originally written for TGCA in response to one of these articles published by the ABC.

 Many things need saying, and much listening needs to be done.
 Not everything that needs to be said will fit into one short blog post.
 (For example, I’m aware that men and boys are sometimes the victims of domestic partner abuse.
 According to some estimates, as many as 20% of domestic partner abuse victims are male, a reality that is mentioned in passing in the ABC report.)
 But in keeping with the article’s focus and in line with the majority of situations in which domestic violence occurs, in this post I wish to address the kind of man who has been spoken of: married and manipulative, misogynistic and oppressive, and connected in some way with a church.